 What do they come from?

-MDMA, and its less common, less potent sister drug, DOM (2,5-dimethoxy-4-methylamphetamine), are stimulants that have been chemically altered to give them hallucinogenic effects.
+MDMA, and its less common, less potent sister drug, DOM (2,5-dimethoxy-4-methylamphetamine), are stimulants that have hallucinogenic effects.
 LSD and mescaline are both derivatives of plants.
 LSD is from the ergot fungus, and mescaline comes from the peyote cactus.
 Many of the other, less common hallucinogens are plants in their raw form: psilocybin mushrooms, morning glory seeds, Salvia divinorum, and jimsonweed.

 What do they look like?

-Most of these drugs are typically ingested orally, as crystalline powders, liquids, or pills.
+People take most of these drugs orally, as crystalline powders, liquids, or pills.
 LSD usually appears on paper (‘blotter paper’).
-Psilocybin mushrooms, jimsonweed, and morning glory seeds are eaten in their raw plant form.
+Psilocybin mushrooms, jimsonweed, and morning glory seeds come in their raw plant form.
 Salvia divinorum, DMT, and sometimes phencyclidine are smoked.

 Diagnosis requires at least two symptoms over the course of one year.

 - Patients use increasing amounts of hallucinogens or use for longer than originally intended